-- For a disk-level backup disks, volumes, files and folders. - For a file-level backup files and folders.
+- For a disk-level backup disks, volumes, files, and folders. - For a file-level backup files and folders. - For an Exchange database-level backup databases or storage groups and mailboxes (always); folders and e-mails (depends on the Microsoft Exchange metadata collection option).